whosteenie/homelab-ad/README.md

 Set up a Microsoft Intune trial tenant and enrolled Client01 using the manual MDM enrollment path through Settings.
-The domain admin account performed the enrollment since end users do not have device management rights — consistent with how enterprise IT handles device provisioning.
+The domain admin account performed the enrollment since end users do not have device management rights, consistent with how enterprise IT handles device provisioning.

 <p align="center">
   <img src="screenshots/intune-enrolled.png" alt="Client01 Access work or school showing Connected to whostudios MDM and lab.local AD domain"/>